graypas/Art-of-Data/_posts/2023-10-15-Research-Meta-Analysis.md

 ---

 {: .box-note}
-In response to the prompt assigned to me, I analyzed a scientific report about emotional content's impact on gaze inhibition in social situations and answered the questions.
+In response to the prompt assigned to me, I analyzed a scientific report about emotional content's impact on gaze tendencies in social situations and answered the questions.

 ## Question One
 **What are the null and alternative hypotheses?**